Anna Abesadze is the Georgian co-author of “Women Living Fearlessly”.

 Thank you for your interest in the project and for the warm welcome.

 Women Living Fearlessly was published in New York, USA, at the beginning October.
 It is available on Amazon in Kindle, audio and physical versions.
-In addition to New York and Australia, book presentations will be held in Saudi Arabia and Australia.
+In addition to New York and Australia, book presentations will be held in and Australia.

 Women Living Fearlessly tells the stories of a number of remarkable women from all over the world.
 It explores the journeys of these women and reveals their internal and external challenges.
 I hope that it will serve as a source for inspiration and empowerment to readers.